dkd/plantuml/README.md

 - you can choose between PNG or SVG images by setting the `plantuml` macro argument to either `png` or `svg`

+## using !include params

+Since all files are written out to the system, there is no safe way to prevent editors from using the `!include` command inside the code block.
+Therefore every input will be sanitited before writing out the .pu files for further interpretation.
+You can overcome this by activating the `Setting.plugin_plantuml['allow_includes']`
+**Attention**: this is dangerous, since all files will become accessible on the host system.

 ## Known issues

 - PlantUML diagrams are not rendered inside a PDF export, see https://github.com/dkd/plantuml/issues/1